AbhinavShree/StopWatch/README.md

 # StopWatch
-[Learn From Youtube ] Overview The Stopwatch App is a simple and user-friendly application designed to help users track time with precision,
+[Learn From Youtube ] Overview The Stopwatch App is a simple and user-friendly application designed to help users track time with precision, showcasing my skills in   Features Start, Stop, and Reset: Control the stopwatch functionality effortlessly.
+Accurate Timing: Tracks time down to milliseconds for precise measurements.
+Minimalistic Design: Clean and intuitive interface for an enhanced user experience.
+Responsive Layout: Optimized for multiple devices and screen sizes.
+Technologies Used [Java Xml Timer used] How to Run Clone the repository: bash Copy code git clone https://github.com/yourusername/stopwatch-app.git Navigate to the project directory: bash Copy code cd stopwatch-app Open the project in your browser or run it.